kubernetes-sigs/lwkd/STYLESHEET.md

 * mentions of how the change will affect contributors and/or users
 * discussion of the history of the PR, if any

+**Drafting & Phrasing Guidance:**
+* **Do not preempt official Release Comms:** Avoid writing titles or text that announce a feature has "reached" or "graduated to" GA/Beta as if the minor release is already live (e.g., write "Feature ready for general availability" or "Feature PR lands ahead of GA" instead of "Feature reaches general availability").
+Reserve official release announcements for the Kubernetes Release Team.

 This section is formatted as a major section with subsections:

 ```